Loading...

 Description

-PN junction is the base for the most semiconductor devices such as diodes, solar cells, LEDs, transistors and integrated circuits.
-The diode allows or prevents current through the lamp, depending on the polarity of the applied voltage.
-When the polarity of the battery is such that electrons are allowed to flow through the diode, the diode is forward-biased.
-The external voltage would tend to cause the movement of electrons from the negative terminal of the supply through the diode and back to the positive terminal.
-It leads to injection of electrons into the N-type material.
-This increases the number of electrons and therefore reduce the depletion layer.
-The positive terminal pulls electrons from the P-type material.
-This increases the number of holes, reducing the depletion layer as well.
-The external voltage reduces the barrier voltage and if the applied voltage is greater than the barrier voltage it will overcome it and produce a current flow through the diode.
+The P-N junction is the foundation of most semiconductor devices, such as diodes, solar cells, LEDs, transistors, and integrated circuits.
+A diode controls current flow, allowing or preventing current through a circuit depending on the polarity of the applied voltage.
+When the polarity of a battery allows current to flow through the diode, it is said to be forward-biased.
+In this forward-biased state, the external voltage causes electrons to move from the negative terminal of the power supply, through the diode, and toward the positive terminal.
+This injects electrons into the N-type material, increasing the number of free electrons and reducing the size of the depletion layer.
+Simultaneously, the positive terminal pulls electrons from the P-type material, increasing the number of holes and further reducing the depletion layer.
+As a result, the external voltage reduces the barrier voltage of the P-N junction.
+If the applied voltage is greater than the barrier voltage, it will overcome this barrier, allowing current to flow through the diode.